mahaley22/Uncertainty-Sampling/index.md

 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.
 More typically, the mismatches are a little more evenly distributed.
 However, it consistently holds true:

-a) that both the distribution of mis-matched bad translations toward high uncertainty.
+a) Not only is the distribution of mismatches skewed toward the high uncertainty percentiles, but
-b) The distribution of *mistranslations* is heavily skewed toward the high uncertainty percentiles.
+b) The distribution of *mistranslations* is markedly skewed toward the high uncertainty percentiles, whereas the *alternate acceptable translations* have lower uncertainty.

 But then with a quick tool for exploration, it's easy to examine the presumptive Negatives to see if they are True or False Negatives (bad vs. good translations).
 There, we find a marked concentration of True Negatives in high uncertainty.